 A lover of new music, Ms. Shea premiered Songs of Strength, a song cycle dedicated to her previous voice teacher, mezzo-soprano Mildred Miller.
 In 2019 the work was commissioned, premiered, and recorded by her alma mater Carnegie Mellon University (CMU), composed by Marilyn Taft Thomas, and features the poetry of Maya Angelou.

-Other concert works include performances as the alto soloist in Prokofiev’s Alexander Nevsky (CMU), Handel’s Messiah (Bach Choir of Pittsburgh), and as a Street Singer in Bernstein’s Mass (Brevard Music Center).
+Previous concert performances include the alto soloist in Prokofiev’s Alexander Nevsky (CMU), Handel’s Messiah (Bach Choir of Pittsburgh), and as a Street Singer in Bernstein’s Mass (Brevard Music Center).
 Previous operatic roles include the Third Lady in Mozart’s Die Zauberflöte, Fidalma in Cimarosa’s Il matrimonio segreto, and Prince Orlofsky in J. Strauss’ Die Fledermaus, all performed with the CMU School of Music.
-She has also covered the roles of the Old Lady in Bernstein’s Candide (Brevard Music Center), and the title role in Handel’s Xerxes (Pittsburgh Festival Opera).
+She has also covered the title role in Handel’s Xerxes (Pittsburgh Festival Opera).